Mantis shrimp: Suggested advantages of visual system

-A publication by researchers from the University of Queensland stated that the compound eyes of mantis shrimp can detect cancer and the activity of neurons, because they are sensitive to detecting polarised light that reflects differently from cancerous and healthy tissue.
-The study claims that this ability can be replicated through a camera through the use of aluminium nanowires to replicate polarisation-filtering microvilli on top of photodiodes.
-In February 2016, the shrimps were found to be using a form of reflector of polarised light not seen in nature or human technology before.
+The shrimps use a form of reflector of polarised light not yet found elswhere in nature or human technology.
 It allows the manipulation of light across the structure rather than through its depth, the typical way polarisers work.
 This allows the structure to be both small and microscopically thin, and still be able to produce big, bright, colourful polarised signals.

-Behavior
+Ecology and life history

-Mantis shrimps are long-lived and exhibit complex behaviour, such as ritualised fighting.
-Some species use fluorescent patterns on their bodies for signalling with their own and maybe even other species, expanding their range of behavioural signals.
-They can learn and remember well, and are able to recognise individual neighbours with which they frequently interact.
+Mantis shrimp are long-lived and exhibit complex behaviour, such as ritualised fighting, or by the use of fluorescent patterns on their bodies for signalling with their own and perhaps even other species.
+Many have developed complex social behaviours to defend their space from rivals; mantis shrimp are typically solitary sea creatures that may aggressively defend their burrows, either rock formations or self-dug intricate burrows in the seabed.
+They are rarely seen outside their homes except to feed and relocate.
+They can learn and remember well, and are able to recognise neighbouring mantis shrimp with which they frequently interact.
 They can recognise them by visual signs and even by individual smell.

-Many have developed complex social behaviours to defend their space from rivals.
+Mantis shrimp can be diurnal, nocturnal, or crepuscular (active at twilight), depending on the species.
+Unlike most crustaceans, they sometimes hunt, chase, and kill prey.
+Although some live in temperate seas, most species live in tropical and subtropical waters in the Indian and Pacific Oceans, encompassing the seas between eastern Africa and Hawaii.